hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] the tree sequence is resizeable both left and right
 - [ ] the day sequence can't be dragged or resized onto the night sequence, instead it will snap to the night sequence
+- [ ] the day sequence can be dragged to the middle layer, it will snap onto the tree sequence
 - [ ] the night sequence can't be dragged or resized beyond the timeline bounds
 - [ ] double clicking on the sky sequence brings you to a new tab with the sequence view